 Best Portugal Betting Sites

 Portugal finally got around to issuing its first gambling license to Betclic.pt in early 2016.
-More licenses are sure to follow, but Betclic is the only site authorized by the government to accept real money wagers from Portuguese citizens at this time.
-Betclic is fairly limited in what it may offer, so many people continue to do business with offshore sites for now.
-Again, that should be changing soon, but that’s the way things work in Portugal today.
+More licenses eventually followed, but Betclic was the first site authorized by the government to accept real money wagers from Portuguese citizens.
+Other companies/sites that received licenses include CasinoPortugal.pt, the Betclic Everest Group and Bet Entertainment Technologies (BET).

-You may already recognize some of the names on this page.
-Some of these companies were able to advertise in the country before Portugal clamped down on unlicensed sites.
+Previously, unlicensed operators had free reign to advertise their wares in Portugal.
 The Portuguese government now prohibits such advertising and even orders internet service providers to censor the internet to block access to these sites.
 Of course, savvy internet users are easily able to get around the blocks.

 - 15 to 30% on gross gaming revenue for casino games, poker and bingo